Proud Canadian Company

 Are you a first-time buyer?

-Housing prices in Quebec are expected to remain stable, with modest increases in markets like Montréal, Québec City and Gatineau.
+Housing prices in Quebec are expected to remain stable, with modest increases in markets such as Montréal, Québec City, and Gatineau.
 Affordable pricing compared to Ontario and low supply will maintain demand.

 Is the Quebec housing market in a bubble?